Griefed/docker-App-Collection/README.md

 docker-App-Collection

-App-Collection is, as the name implies, a collection of various apps which I have previously released in separate Docker Containers and am now moving/collecing into one single container.
+App-Collection is, as the name implies, a collection of various apps which I have previously released in separate Docker Containers and am now moving/collecing into one single container.<br/><br/>Please keep in mind that the first start of the container may take a while.<br/>That is due to the apps and how they are installed on first run as they are not part of the image itself.<br/>Especially Composerize can take a couple of minutes to finish.

 Current applications: